nm0i/tmww/doc/tmww-alts.1.md

 Substring matching is case sensitive e.g. in "player list with Chaos in forum", which will output "axzell", because he has "ChaosCrossAG" forum name, but with "player list with chaos in forum" is will output "chaosava".

+jq 1.4 added -S key to sort hashes allowing more readable diffs.
+If you have jq of earlier version just remove -S key from jq calls in _players.lib.sh_ .

+Default recommended fields and roles are hardcoded in 4 places: markdown manual source, plugin, zsh completion and optional validation script.

 Copyright
 ---------